sagivt1/Crypto-Market-Tracker/README.md

 **Note:** The exact path and executable name may vary on non-Windows operating systems (e.g., `./build/unit_tests` on Linux/macOS).

 ## 📜 License
+This project is licensed under the MIT License.
+See the `LICENSE` file for more details.